BITSS-OPA/onboarding_ras/tracks/opa_ppro.md

 under analysis.
 This information will be collected in a systematic fashion, and then recorded in the Policy Analysis Archive.

 Make a copy of the [`template-policy-issue-report.md`](template-policy-issue-report.md) rename it as `01-first-name-policy-issue.md`.
-Complete this template with the instructions below.
+Complete this template with the instructions below, and submit as a PR to [this repo](https://github.com/BITSS-OPA/policy-analysis-registry).

 ### Step 1: Choose a policy discussion (<2hr)